How my practice has changed since Covid 19

 Improved visualisations for clients

 The challenge for most projects is to help the client visualise how the design will look in real life, both during the design process and before construction when the design is finished.
 I prepare most of my designs on a 3D modelling software called Revit, and I have discovered that it is possible to share this model with clients so that they are able to view the design from their own computer or on their tablet as it develops.
 It is possible to “walk-through” building, export views and comment on parts of the design which need changing.
-Click here to see how this has been used on one of my recent projects.

 Also during the lock-down I have been improving my 3D rendering skills using an external software package called Blender.
 This allows my basic model to produce photo-realistic images of the interior and exterior of the building, incorporating realistic lighting, materials and textures to take the design visualisations to the next level.